toazbenj/race_simulation/README.md

 4. **Data Gathering**:

-   The data will be stored in the file data/test.json by default.
+   The data will be stored in the file data/test.json by default in the race_simulation directory.
 Edit this in the bike_race/constants.py file.